itstommymorgan/tomdoc.vim/README.markdown

 ## Get it

-You can either just throw after/syntax/ruby.vim into your ~/.vim folder, or you could use something better like Vundle (highly recommended) or Pathogen (somewhat less highly recommended) to manage this package for you.
+You can either just throw the `plugin` and `syntax` directories into your `~/.vim` folder, or you could use something better like Vundle (highly recommended) or Pathogen (somewhat less highly recommended) to manage this package for you.
 It should be compatible with both.

 ## Known issues